Databricks Deployment

 |---|---|

-You can read more creating and querying summary tables in the Summary Tables documentation.
+You can read more about creating and querying summary tables in the Summary Tables documentation.

 The hdxAgg() function also resolves name conflicts between multiple summary tables.
 For example, one summary table might have count(timestamp) AS total in its definition while another might have count(distinct username) AS total in its definition.
 The hdxAgg() function disambiguates total() and ensures it works when querying either table.